Determination of Iron Content in Water by Titration Method

 10.1 Weigh 0.7 to 0.8 g to nearest 0.1 mg into auto titrator beaker.
 Dissolve in approximately 100 ml of water and 20 ml 36% w/w hydrochloric acid.
 Add 1.8 - 2.2g Potassium Iodide then 5 ml of 5% sodium hydrogen carbonate solution (must be added last).

 10.2 Stir then leave to stand for 8 - 10 minutes.
 Titrate with 0.1 M sodium thiosulphate solution using a combination of Platinum and Calomel electrodes.
-The endpoint is taken at a maximum change in potential per unit volume addition and normally occurs in the range 50 - 150 mv.
+The endpoint is taken at a maximum change in potential per unit volume addition and normally occurs in the range of 50 - 150 mv.

 10.3 Prepare a blank by dissolving 2 g of potassium iodide in 100 ml of water and 20 ml of 36% w/w hydrochloric Acid.
 The blank is normally 0.25 ml.